Infineon/optiga-tpm-explorer/User Guide.md

 Figure 17: TPM Clearlock Disable Clear On Succeeded

-To renenable "Platform Clear", select "Disable Clear OFF" at (1) to disable clearlock.
+To re-enable "Platform Clear", select "Disable Clear OFF" at (1) to disable clearlock.
 Then, perform a "Platform Clear" at (2) and check variable using "Get TPM capability (variable)" at (3).
 AuthSet should be successfully cleared.

 | ![](/images/Optiga_Setup/Setup/PlatformDisableClearOffSucess.png) |
 | ------------------------------------------------------------ |